 Contract receivables are recorded at the invoiced amount and do not bear interest.
 Credit is extended based on the evaluation of a customer's financial condition and collateral is not required.
 Contract asset is revenue which has been earned but not invoiced.
-The contract assets are transferred to the receivables when invoiced.
+The contract assets are transferred to the receivables when the Company has the right to bill such amounts and they are invoiced.